samodom/UIKitSwagger/Docs/CharacterAttribute.md

 | `UseVerticalGlyphForm(Bool)` | `NSVerticalGlyphFormAttributeName` |

+## Collections of attributes

+A set of character attributes can be created from an attribute dictionary using the `CharacterAttributeSetFromDictionary()` function.

+Any collection with `CharacterAttribute` elements can be converted into a `CharacterAttributeDictionary` using the property `attributeDictionary`.

 ## Using with existing APIs

 In order to use the enumeration with attributed string creation and manipulation, several methods and properties are provided.